Abhiram-Kalvakolanu/SARIMA-Driven-Seasonal-Trend-Forecasting-for-Unique-Visitor-Analytics/README.md

 6. **Forecasting**
    - Predicted `Unique.Visits` for the next **100 days**, capturing seasonal trends consistent with historical data.

-### Key Results
-- The SARIMA model successfully captured **seasonality**, **trends**, and **residuals** of the time series.
-- Residual diagnostics confirmed the model's reliability, with errors following a normal distribution.

 ## Conclusion
+The SARIMA model successfully captured **seasonality**, **trends**, and **residuals** of the time series.
+Residual diagnostics confirmed the model's reliability, with errors following a normal distribution.
 This project demonstrates the effective use of SARIMA for analyzing and forecasting time series data with strong seasonal components.
 It provides a robust framework for tackling similar predictive analytics problems.